Yak Docs

 Before deploying to production, verify:

-• Tool allowlist – Only safe procedures are exposed
+• Tool allowlist — Only necessary procedures are exposed

 • Authentication — Tool requests require valid auth

-• Rate limiting – Prevent abuse of tool endpoints
+• Rate limiting — Consider rate limiting your tool endpoint

 • HTTPS — All endpoints use HTTPS